Mariosousa heterophylla

 Mariosousa heterophylla, also called the palo blanco tree (which is also applied to Ipomoea arborescens), palo liso, guinola, and Willard acacia, is a normally evergreen mimosoid plant in the genus Mariosousa native to Mexico.
 The Spanish common name translates into 'white stick', defining its peeling white bark.
 A compound called willardiine, that acts as an agonist in glutamate receptors, can be isolated from M. heterophylla.

 Description

 It can grow 10–20 ft or more with a spread of 1/3 to 2/3 the height.
 It is a very slender tree with few branches as well as leaves.
 The petiolar-rachis is characteristically long and functions as a cladophyll. it has a white or yellow-colored peeling off bark.
 The leaves have 5–6 leaflets in the end.
 It may drop leaves in autumn and winter.
 The flowers are like catkins, rod or bottle-brush-like, white or light yellow in color.
 The pods are multichambered, and 3–4 in long specimens.
 The flowers occur in pale yellow spikes.

 Distribution and habitat

-The plant is endemic to Sonora (Sonoran desert), Mexico.
-It prefers rocky bajdas, slopes and arroyos from 0 to 2,000 feet elevation.
+The plant is endemic to Sonora (Sonoran Desert), Mexico.
+It prefers rocky bajadas, slopes and arroyos from 0 to 2,000 feet elevation.
 It is a popular ornamental tree in arid areas, especially in the southwestern U.S.